nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% if page.guide %}

+{% if page.xamarin %}

+For Xamarin, we're trying something new where our docs will live in the [README of Github](https://github.com/BranchMetrics/xamarin-branch-deep-linking).
+Please visit this URL to integrate the service.

+{% else %}

 {% prerequisite %}
 Before using the Branch SDK, you must first [sign up for an account](https://dashboard.branch.io){:target="_blank"} and complete the [onboarding process](https://start.branch.io/){:target="_blank"}.
 {% endprerequisite %}